Extend Minecraft with Code

-This class is open to students who are brand new to coding as well as those with some experience.
-Students are encouraged to bring their own laptop (Windows or Mac) and need to have Minecraft installed before class.
-Our instructors will help install Python and a Minecraft server in the first class.
+The class is open to students who are brand new to coding as well as those with some experience.
+Students are encouraged to bring their own laptop (Windows or Mac) and should have Minecraft installed before class.
+Our instructors will help install Python and a server in the first class.
 Students may also rent a Start Code laptop and simply bring their own Minecraft login username and password.

 Python is an excellent starting language and is also a natural next step for students who have used Scratch and are ready to keep going.
 Python was designed with a clear readable code style and it eliminates some of the frustration with other traditional languages like C++ and Java.
 Python’s popularity continues to grow and is used in places like Google, NASA, LucasFilms, CERN, and Georgia Tech.
 It has been embraced by the scientific community because it is easy to use and just "gets out of the way".
 Python is also used at all levels of education.